SilvioGiancola/SoccerNetv2-DevKit/Task3-ReplayGrounding/SoccerNetv2-ReplayGrounding-CALF_more_negative/README.md

-# SoccerNet-v2 - Replay Grounding - CALF_more_nagtive
+# SoccerNet-v2 - Replay Grounding - CALF_more_negative

 This repository contains the code to reproduce the replay grounding result of the paper: "SoccerNet-v2 : A Dataset and Benchmarks for Holistic Understanding of Broadcast Soccer Videos" with two three baslines: